 There are several requirements that the debtor must abide by not only when filing his/her bankruptcy case but also must continue to follow through the entire case itself.
 Chapter 7 cases are generally open for 3-4 months.
 On the other hand, most Chapter 13 cases remain active for 3-5 years.
 If at any point through your case you fail to do something that is required of you, the trustee or a creditor can motion the court to dismiss your case.
 If they are successful in their argument, the Judge will dismiss your case immediately.
 Knowing how to avoid being put in such a position will be imperative to the success of your bankruptcy filing.

 Don’t put your bankruptcy case at risk by not understanding the importance of motion work in your bankruptcy case.
-Contact Bains Legal today for your free no-hassle consultation.
+Contact Sacramento Bankruptcy Lawyer today for your free no-hassle consultation.

 We help clients in the following areas: Sacramento, Elk Grove, South Sacramento, West Sacramento, Natomas, Citrus Heights, Antelope, Fair Oaks, Gold River, Rancho Cordova, Roseville, Rocklin, Lincoln, Wheatland, Yuba City, Marysville, Woodland, Davis, and Lodi.